 Careers Webinars *To view a past webinar you must click the “Register” link and sign up to receive access to the recorded webinar video

-Postdocs may consider sessional teaching appointments at the University of Calgary provided they have approval from their supervisor in consultation with the department head and course coordinators involved.
+Postdoc Associates may consider sessional teaching appointments at the University of Calgary in accordance with Article 5.10 in the PDAC Collective Agreement, provided they have approval from their supervisor in consultation with the department head and course coordinators involved.
 Some teaching positions are also available through:

 Careers at the University of Calgary